fleetdm/fleet/docs/Using Fleet/GitOps.md

 Fleet supports adding [GitHub environment variables](https://docs.github.com/en/actions/learn-github-actions/variables#defining-environment-variables-for-a-single-workflow) in your configuration profiles.
 Use `$ENV_VARIABLE` format.

-Use `labels` to only apply (scope) profiles to hosts that have all those labels.
+Use `labels_include_all` to only apply (scope) profiles to hosts that have all those labels or `labels_exclude_any` to apply profiles to hosts that don't have any of those labels.

 #### macos_setup